LEGION

 Summon the Legion

-Install with npx, open any project, and speak: /legion:start
+Install with npx, open any project, and use the runtime-native Legion entry point.

 # Install for Claude Code